-Using the flex rods on weave to keep hair texture is a good idea.
+Using the flex rods on the weave hair extensions to keep the hair texture is a good idea.

 Step 1: Apply moisturizer

 Starting with clean, dry hair is always best for optimal styling results.
-If that is not an option, dry “old hair” with little or no buildup of the product will work.
+If that is not an option, dry “old hair” with little or no product buildup will work.

-Gently spray the hair with water to moisturize but do not soak it.
-This is an important step in helping hair to prevent breakage.
+Gently spray the hair with water to moisturize, but do not soak it.
+This is an important step in helping hair prevent breakage.
 Then, apply an adequate amount of moisturizer to your hair.
-Detangle gently with a wide-tooth comb to evenly distribute the product.
+Detangle gently with a wide-tooth comb to distribute the product evenly.

 Step 2: Divide hair

-Divide the hair into 5 sections – two on the back and one on each side, and a fifth on the front side.
-Dividing into 5 sections makes the hair more malleable and creates instructions for where the curls will fall at the end of the style.
+Divide the hair into 5 sections – two on the back, one on each side, and a fifth on the front side.
+Dividing the hair into 5 sections makes the hair more malleable and creates instructions for where the curls will fall at the end of the style.
 If you prefer one side or the middle part, then divide the 5th part of the face accordingly.

 Step 3: Start the first section

 Next, take your first section (starting from the back is recommended).
 Make the mousse part-whole by brushing it over a similar styling brush.